smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 - Rewrite the  **retrieveOData** function to enable queries of more than 100 projects.
 For example, you could get the number of projects with a `~/ProjectData/Projects()/$count` query, and use the _$skip_ operator and _$top_ operator in the REST query for project data.
 Run multiple queries in a loop, and then average the data from each query.
 Each query for project data would be of the form, `~/ProjectData/Projects()?skip=[numSkipped]&amp;$top=100&amp;$filter=[filter]&amp;$select=[field1,field2, â€¦]`.

     For more information, see [OData System Query Options Using the REST Endpoint](http://msdn.microsoft.com/library/8a938b9b-7fdb-45a3-a04c-4d2d5cf2e353.aspx).
 You can also use the [Set-SPProjectOdataConfiguration](http://technet.microsoft.com/library/jj219516%28v=office.15%29.aspx) command in Windows PowerShell to override the default page size for a query of the **Projects** entity set (or any of the 33 entity sets).
-See[ProjectData - Project OData service reference](http://msdn.microsoft.com/library/1ed14ee9-1a1a-4960-9b66-c24ef92cdf6b%28Office.15%29.aspx).
+See [ProjectData - Project OData service reference](http://msdn.microsoft.com/library/1ed14ee9-1a1a-4960-9b66-c24ef92cdf6b%28Office.15%29.aspx).

 - To deploy the add-in, see [Publish your Office Add-in](../publish/publish.md).